olga-urentseva/olga-urentseva/README.md

 - **Harvard CS50**, Introduction to Computer Science (2020, online)

 - **Mentoring**.
 Ongoing programming mentorship with a staff-level full-stack engineer, focused on deepening skills in computer science, full-stack development, and modern deployment processes.(2019 – present)
 - **Self-Education**.
 Continuously expanding my knowledge through online courses, technical books, and hands-on experience.
-I build projects from scratch to apply what I learn and explore real-world development challenges.
+I build projects from scratch to apply what I learn and explore real-world development, contribute to open source and trying to solve problems with software solutions.
 (2019 – present)

 ---